kurron/avro-experiment/README.md

 ## Definitions
 * **Backward Compatibility** - the writer is using a newer schema than the reader
 * **Forward Compatibility** - the writer is using an older schema than the reader
+* **Backward Compatibility** - the reader is using an older schema than the writer
+* **Forward Compatibility** - the reader is using a newer schema than the writer

 # Prerequisites

 * [JDK](http://www.oracle.com/technetwork/java/index.html) installed and working
+* [Avro Tools](http://avro.apache.org/releases.html) downloaded into the project directory

 # Building
 Use `./gradlew` to execute the [Gradle](https://gradle.org/) build script.